coronel08/my-notes/notes/docs/aws.md

     -   Delay Queue - default is 0 seconds but can be up to 15 minutes
     -   Long Polling - Pull requests to SQS Queue, decreases API calls and increases efficiency.
 "WaitTimeSeconds" Between 1 - 20 seconds.
     -   Security - can encrypt messages in queues using AWS KMS(Key Management Service)
+    -   Delete - When you delete a que all the messages are no longer available.
+Can take up to 60 seconds.

 -   Kinesis - collect, process, and analyze streaming data such as Application logs, Metrics, and telemetry data.
 Meant for real time big data.
 Group data into shards using a partition key.
     -   Kinesis Data Streams - scaled with shards.
 Retention between 1 day(default) to 365.
 Manage scaling thru shard splitting or shard merging.